-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including major gains in the Germany DAX.
-FMHR Jon Najarian discusses trading Europe.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the UK election and the European bond markets.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the impact from the ECB's bond-buying.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today.
+Markets sold off heavily today, as yields rise.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including an update from the ECB on its bond-buying.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the United Kingdom general election and debt negotiations in Greece.

 Here's how the old adage "Sell in May and go away" stacks up over the last 20 May-to-October periods